knyete/Micropython-scheduler/README.md

 specified in the constructor.

-For performance reasons callback functions should be designed to execute quickly: the scheduler must run this every time it allocates execution.
+For performance reasons callback functions should be designed to execute quickly: the scheduler runs the callback every time it allocates execution.

 ### Blocking on a Pin interrupt